SDU-eScience/UCloud/backend/service-lib/wiki/grafana.md

 - Prometheus
   [Prometheus](https://prometheus.io/) has a node exporter installed on all the nodes in the Kubernetes cluster.
   These exporters ships metrics from these nodes.
-These are used for showing RAM, Disk and CPU usage of individual pods along side the Kubernetes plugin.
+These are used for showing RAM, Disk and CPU usage of individual pods alongside the Kubernetes plugin.
 - Kubernetes Plugin
-  Gathers information of the Kubernetes cluster available through [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) along side Prometheus.
+  Gathers information of the Kubernetes cluster available through [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) alongside Prometheus.
 - Postgres
-  Grants access to our database and gives us the possibility to query it for things like: number of applications, number of users etc..
+  Grants access to our database and gives us the possibility to query it for things like: number of applications, number of users etc.

-##Dashboards
+## Dashboards
 We have 9 dashboards that can be divided into the following categories:
 - Requests:
   Here we have 2 different dashboards.
 One for a general overview of the requests being sent on the cloud